Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### Wearing the Watch

-Sadly we don't live in an ideal world where your GPS is working, or not working.
-GPS errors can vary by orders of magnitude and the presence of numbers on the display does not mean the device is working properly.
+Sadly we don't live in an ideal world where your GPS is either working, or not working.
+GPS errors vary by orders of magnitude and speeds being displayed does not mean the GPS / GNSS receiver is working either working or accurate.

-How you wear your GPS can significantly impact the accuracy and reliability of the data being recorded, but you can minimise the risk of errors:
+How you wear your GPS receiver can significantly impact the accuracy and reliability of the data being recorded, but you can minimise the risk of errors by following these principles:

+- Do not just stick your GPS device down your wetsuit, use an aqua-pack on your arm.
-- Wear it over your wetsuit (or with the neoprene folded back).
+- Wear the GPS device over your wetsuit, or fold back your neoprene sleeve.
-- When speed sailing, wear it on your back hand to ensure it is facing upwards.
+- When speed sailing, wear your watch on your back hand to ensure it is facing upwards.

+I was guilty of denying these were actually relevant when I started speedsurfing, but nowadays I recognise their importance.
+Maybe I'll document it properly at some time!

 ### Recording an Activity

+**QUICK REMINDER**

-Ensure you are always using an appropriate firmware and watch settings.
-This was described earlier, but just as a recap:
+Ensure you are always using an appropriate firmware:

-- APEX / VERTIX - avoid 3.0508.0.
+- APEX / VERTIX
+  - Use 3.0309.0 or 3.0409.0.
+  - Avoid 3.0508.0.

-- APEX 2 Pro / VERTIX 2 / VERTIX 2S - Avoid 3.0408.0, 3.0409.0, 3.0508.0 and 3.0510.0.
+- APEX 2 Pro / VERTIX 2 / VERTIX 2S
+  - Use 3.0308.0.
+  - Avoid 3.0408.0, 3.0409.0, 3.0508.0 and 3.0510.0.

+Ensure you are always using the corrrect watch settings:

 - Ensure you are using multiple systems, not standard GPS.
-- Check you have latest GPS data, which makes signal acquisition quicker.
+- Ensure you have latest GPS data, which makes the initial signal acquisition faster.

+**ACTIVITY MODE**

-Now to the next thing of importance which is the activity mode.
+Now to the next thing of importance which is the choice of activity mode.
 The image below compares an APEX 2 Pro (red) and PACE 3 (green) against a Motion GPS (blue).
-The terrible accuracy from the watches is entirely due to use of the "custom" activity.
+The terrible accuracy from the watches is very clear, and entirely due to use of the "custom" activity.

 ![custom-actity](img/custom-activity.png)

-Different activity modes use different types data, filtering and smoothing.
-These are proprietary implementations by the watch manufacturer (i.e. COROS) and this specific example was chosen to illustrate the significance of the activity mode.
+Different activity modes use different data sources, filtering and smoothing.
+The activity modes are proprietary to the watch manufacturer and the "custom" activity was chosen to illustrate the significance of activity modes.

-IMPORTANT:
+**IMPORTANT**

-- Use the speedsurfing activity for the most accurate speeds from your COROS.
+- Use the speedsurfing activity for the best possible accuracy from your COROS.
-  - Do NOT use the windsurfing activity which is [non-Doppler](https://medium.com/@mikeg888/the-importance-of-doppler-b886b14bb65d) and prone to errors.
+  - Do NOT use the windsurfing activity which is [non-Doppler](https://medium.com/@mikeg888/the-importance-of-doppler-b886b14bb65d) - prone to errors and significant spikes.
 - Use the GPS cardio activity on watches such as the APEX, PACE 2 or PACE 3.
-  - Do not use a "custom" activity - see example, shown above!
+  - Do not use the "custom" activities - ideal as they might sound the resulting data is absolutely terrible!